danielholgate/cloud-dataplex-connectors/managed-connectivity/postgresql-connector/README.md

 See the [Dataplex documetation](https://cloud.google.com/dataplex/docs/import-metadata#import-metadata) for full instructions about importing metadata.

-## Run an end-to-end meatdata extraction and import process from Postgres into Dataplex
+## Run an end-to-end meatdata extraction and import process from PostgreSQL into Dataplex

 To run an end-to-end metadata extraction and import process, run the container via Google Workflows.